ColoradoSchoolOfMines/wii-track/docs/design.rst

 Industrial Scale Implementation
 ===============================

-Our hackathon implementation cut a lot of corners.
+Our hackathon prototype cut a lot of corners, however we designed our project with scalability in mind.